floriandendorfer/replication-code/README.md

 ## Simulating Data

-For this purpose of replicating our estimation results, we simulate four years (52 months or 260 5-day long booking period) worth of data.
+For this purpose of replicating our estimation results, we solve the model and simulate four years (52 months or 260 5-day long booking period) worth of data based on the model solution.
 For each booking period, we draw the equilibrium number of active listings from $\mathbf{s}^\ast$.
-For each booking spell, each host sets the rental rate of their listing according to $\mathbf{P}^\ast$ plus some random, normally distributed shock.
-We then calculate the occupancy rate for the rates of all active listings.
+For each booking period, each host sets the rental rate of their listing according to $\mathbf{P}^\ast$ plus some random, normally distributed shock.
+We then calculate the occupancy rate given the rental rates of all active listings.
 We aggregate the simulated data to the monthly level.

 Load the data using the following code: